Top 12 Most Spoken Languages In The World In 2023

 English is widely used in international business, technology, tourism, and anything you can think of.
 It is the most common medium of conversation in international relations.
 English can be picked up quite easily, which is why an increasing number of people study it.

 English is still regarded as the language that provides the most opportunities worldwide.
-It continues to dominate the world for several years due to the powerful influence of US culture.
+It continued to dominate the world for several years due to the powerful influence of US culture.

 Language familySino-Tibetan